 This system revolves around the idea of spreading your chances equally.
 While this may sound like spreading chips randomly across the roulette table, this is entirely incorrect.
 This is because the numbers on the wheel know a different layout than the table does, which makes spreading your chances slightly more difficult.

 How does the Shotwell System work?

 It makes a difference whether you are playing at an American or European roulette table, though we suggest playing at a European table.
 Before betting, you set up a series of six numbers, such as 1 through 6, and an indefinite number of single numbers.
-The amount of spaces between the numbers on the roulette wheel must not exceed three, including your 6 number series.
-You can count clockwise, or counter clockwise, depending on your preference.
+The number of spaces between the numbers on the roulette wheel must not exceed three, including your 6-number series.
+You can count clockwise, or counterclockwise, depending on your preference.